Uniform estimate of viscous free-boundary Magnetohydrodynamics with zero vacuum magnetic field: type estimate

-First we note that zero-order estimate is just come from maximal principle of transport equation, estimate (9.12), but we should be carful that we have one more term which from Lorentz force.
-From (8.4),
+First we note that zero-order estimate is just come from maximal principle of transport equation, estimate (\ref{9.12}), but we should be careful that we treat the term from Lorentz force.
+From (\ref{8.4}),